apjanco/dashboard/README.md

 As an experiment, I created a script with scattertext that generates a visualization using the full text of articles from the corpus and their journal of publication.
 Scattertext uses [spaCy](https://spacy.io/modelsa) language models.
 Russian is part of their multi-language model, but in testing it provided poor results and often treated the text as Serbian or English.
 I found that the [Russian spaCy model from Yuri Baburov](https://github.com/buriy/spacy-ru) was far more accurate.

 Addionally, Scattertext has a very large memory footprint.
-I have only successfully created a visualization for a random sample of 100 texts.
 The readme states that scattertext is only for "small-to-medium-sized corpora."
-At the time of writing, I am still trying to run the script for the full corpus.
-It has been running for 116 hours on a machine with a 6-core Xeon processor and 64GB of RAM.
-I created a 2TB swapfile and the process is currently using 100GB of memory.
+I was able to process the entire corpus.
+It took three days using a machine with a 6-core Xeon processor and 64GB of RAM.
+One the first run it ran out of memory, so I created a 2TB swapfile, The process used as much as 100GB of memory.
+The end result is a 10GB html file which I am not able to load in the browser.

 ```python
 import scattertext as st